-• Never install a rear-facing child restraint system on the front passenger seat even if the front passenger occupant classification indicator light indicates "OFF".
-In the event of an accident, the impact of the rapid inflation of the front passenger airbag could cause death or serious injury to the child if the rearfacing child restraint system is installed on the front passenger seat.
+• Never install a rear-facing child restraint system on the front passenger seat.
+In the event of an accident, the impact of the rapid inflation of the front passenger airbag could cause death or serious injury to the child if the rear-facing child restraint system is installed on the front passenger seat.

 - Do not install a child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
 Otherwise, the child or front seat occupant(s) may be killed or seriously injured in case of sudden braking or a collision. - If the driver's seat position does not allow sufficient space for safe installation, install the child restraint system on the rear right seat.
-Child restraint system installed on the rear seat should not contact the front seatbacks.